allthatilk/CV/README.md

 #### Makers Academy (Feb 2017 to May 2017)

-- Curiosity and hungry passion for code
+- Curiosity for code
 - Independent learner and problem-solver
-- OOP, TDD, SOLID, MVC, DDD
+- OOP, TDD, MVC
 - Software Craftsmanship
-- Ruby, Rails, Javascript, Node.js, Angular.js
+- Ruby, Rails, Javascript
-- Rspec, Jasmine, Mocha
+- Rspec, Jasmine

 #### University of Kent (Aug 2009 to June 2013)